hpi-swa-lab/godot-pronto/README.md

 - `title` - The display title of the game in the Library
 - `description` - The description of the game that is displayed.
 - `authors` - An array of the names of the authors that worked on this game.
-- `thumbnailType` - The file ending of the thumbnail file.
-Supported are `png` and `jpg`.
 - `path` (don't change this unless you know what you are doing) - The relative path to the game's `index.html`.
 By default this is the folder name where the game is in.

-If you want your game to show a thumbnail you need to provide an image called `thumbnail.png` (or `.jpg`) in the folder of your game.
+Every game also has a thumbnail that needs to be provided as an image called `thumbnail.png` in the folder of your game.
 This will automatically be copied to the build of your game in the workflow.

 A template for your `game_info.json` may look like this: